a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open two windows containing multiple files.
 Select multiples files in the first window.
 File > Copy To....
 Select the second window's location as a destination and click OK.
 During the initial count of the files, press Escape.
 Verify that the count is canceled and the progress dialog is closed, and that the second window's contents do not refresh.
 * Launch DeskTop.
 Open two windows containing multiple files.
 Select multiples files in the first window.
 File > Copy To....
 Select the second window's location as a destination and click OK.
 After the initial count of the files is complete and the actual operation has started, press Escape.
 Verify that the second window's contents do refresh.

+## File Deletion

+* Launch DeskTop.
+Open two windows.
+Select a file in one window.
+Activate the other window by clicking its title bar.
+File > Delete.
+Click OK.
+Verify that the window with the deleted file refreshes.

+* Launch DeskTop.
+Open a window.
+Create folders A, B and C. Drag B onto C. Drag A to the trash.
+Click OK in the delete confirmation dialog.
+Verify that after the deletion, no alerts appear and volume icons can still be selected.
+* Launch DeskTop.
+Open a window.
+Create folders A and B. Drag B onto A. Drag A to the trash.
+Verify that the confirmation dialog counts 2 files.
+Click OK.
+Verify that the count stops at 0, and does not wrap to 65,535.

+* Launch DeskTop.
+Open a volume window.
+Create a folder.
+Open the folder's window.
+Go back to the volume window, and drag the folder icon to the trash.
+Click OK in the delete confirmation dialog.
+Verify that the folder's window closes.
+* Launch DeskTop.
+Open a volume window.
+Create a folder.
+Open the folder's window.
+Activate the folder's parent window and select the folder icon.
+File > Delete.
+Click OK in the delete confirmation dialog.
+Verify that the folder's window closes.

+* Using BASIC, create a directory structure: X/Y/Z and save a BASIC file B as X/Y/Z/B. Lock all three directories and the file from BASIC (not DeskTop).
+Launch DeskTop.
+Select X. File > Delete.
+Verify that a prompt is shown for deleting each file in deepest-first order (B, Z, Y, X).
+Click Yes at each prompt.
+Verify that all files are deleted.

 ## Get Info